Ratio of Debt to Income

 Just Guidelines

-Remember these are only guidelines.
-We will be thrilled to help you pre-qualify to determine how much you can afford.
+Remember these are just guidelines.
+We will be thrilled to help you pre-qualify to help you determine how large a mortgage you can afford.